 - Spasticity: This is the inability of the muscles in the body to relax following a brain injury.

-- Urinary tract infections: These are often a result of improper bowel and bladder management in brain injured individuals who are incontinent as a result of their injury.
+- Urinary tract infections: These are often a result of improper bowel and bladder management in individuals with brain injuries who are incontinent as a result of their injury.

 The lifetime costs of a patient's treatment after a moderate to severe TBI generally ranges between $85,000 to $3 million.
 The average unemployment rate for adults two years after a TBI is 60 percent—many, many times more than the national unemployment average—often leaving brain-injured individuals and their families facing serious financial hardship.
 It is believed that more than 50 percent of homeless Americans are affected by a brain injury.

 Brain injuries can completely change the personal relationships between the injured person and their family members, turning spouses and children into caretakers.
 Many brain injury patients suffer sexual dysfunction due to changes in their hormones related to the injury, an altered sense of self-confidence and body image, and changing interests.
 The family members of brain injury individuals often report feeling isolated and as though no one else understands what they're going through.

 If your accident is due to someone else's negligence and your injury has resulted in significant or permanent loss of a bodily function, you may be eligible to file a personal injury lawsuit against the at-fault party to obtain compensation for medical expenses, lost wages due to the injury, loss of future earning capacity, and non-economic damages such as pain and suffering or loss of quality of life.
 An experienced personal injury lawyer can help you understand this process.